A2Z (TV network): Partnership with PCMC and digital terrestrial expansion

 On September 18, 2021, A2Z entered a partnership agreement with Philippine Collective Media Corporation for affiliation to broadcast the network via Channel 12 in selected parts of Eastern Visayas.

 In January 2022, the National Telecommunications Commission granted a provisional authority for ZOE, to utilize UHF channel 20 for its DTT operations; this allowed the network to transmit both A2Z and its sister channel Light TV terrestrially outside Metro Manila.

 In January 2025, A2Z Cebu station was upgraded as a semi-satellite, serving as originating broadcaster of weekly local magazine show Bisaya Ni produced by ABS-CBN Regional (its first program since July 2020) and it is being distributed to its sister stations in Visayas and Mindanao.

 Programming

 As part of the agreement between ABS-CBN and ZOE TV, the list of all television original programming by A2Z focuses on entertainment and news programs produced by ABS-CBN from Kapamilya Channel, serving as its main free-to-air broadcast affiliate.
 In addition, similar to its previous airtime lease with GMA/Citynet for Channel 11, A2Z features content from ZOE TV's sister station Light TV and its content partners CBN Asia and Trinity Broadcasting Network.
 An independent late-night newscast Balitang A2Z and afternoon bulletin Ulat A2Z is also shown every weekdays.

-Availability
+Broadcast stations

-A2Z is seen via ZOE TV's flagship station DZOE-TV Channel 11 in Mega Manila.
-It also available via digital terrestrial UHF channel 20 in Mega Manila, Cebu, Iloilo/Bacolod, Davao and Cagayan de Oro, UHF channel 32 in Baguio and UHF channel 50 (via PCMC) in Tacloban.
+A2Z operates its local owned and operated or affiliate television stations across 7 key areas in the Philippines, including its flagship DZOE-TV (A2Z Manila).
+The network has 4 owned and operated relay stations and one affiliate relay station in Tacloban and one semi-satellite station in Cebu City.